Amin52J/sample-for-almedia/README.md

-# A Sample project for Oxolo interview
+# A Sample project for Almedia interview